KevindeMeijer/KevindeMeijer/README.md

-*Psst  looking for a more complete solution?
+*Psst ï¿½looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

 *Looking for a shareable component template instead?
 You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*